Grid Embeddings

 import torch

-device = 'cpu'
+device = "cpu"

-As we show in A simple Darcy-Flow dataset, we apply a 2d grid positional encoding to our data before passing it into the FNO.
-This embedding has been shown to improve model performance in a variety of applications.
-Let’s walk through its use.
-We start with a function that gives the coordinates of the bottom-left corners of each pixel in a grid: %%
+As we show in A simple Darcy-Flow dataset, we apply a 2D grid positional encoding to our data before passing it into the FNO.
+This embedding has been shown to improve model performance in a variety of applications by providing spatial context to the neural operator.

 from neuralop.layers.embeddings import regular_grid_2d

-plt.scatter(grid_2d[:, 0], grid_2d[:, 1], color='orange', label="2d regular grid")
+plt.scatter(grid_2d[:, 0], grid_2d[:, 1], color="orange", label="2D regular grid")

 plt.legend()

-Applying embedding to data
+Applying grid embeddings to data

 from neuralop.data.datasets import load_darcy_flow_small